AGU-Data-System/Dynamic-Fetching-Scheduler/code/jvm/README.md

 ./gradlew build
 ```

-Alternatively, it's possible to deploy the application using Docker, with the following steps:
+Alternatively, it's possible to deploy the application using Docker and not Java, with the following steps:

 ```shell
   docker compose up -d --build --force-recreate